Internship Training Manual

 Total

-We have demonstrated that our learning objectives and evaluation forms are acceptable to the American Psychological Association’s Commission on Accreditation.
-Additional details regarding our internship’s goals and evaluation forms are available upon request.
-However, requests to complete additional evaluations from students’ home departments are redundant and not an appropriate use of our training staffs’ time.
+We have found that requests to complete additional evaluations from students’ home departments are redundant and not an appropriate use of our training staff's time.
 Therefore, we respectfully decline to respond to such requests.

 A. Intern Self-Assessment

-Interns are required to complete a self-assessment of the ten major internship goals prior to arriving on site.
+Interns are required to complete a self-assessment of the eleven major internship goals prior to arriving on site.
 The self-assessment helps guide the goal setting process.

 B. Fundamental Counseling Skills Assessment